-- Increase of annual retainer for membership on the Board to \$40,000, which may, at the election of each director, be paid in cash or equity (in the form of non-qualified stock options and/or restricted stock awards). - Non-qualified stock options would vest in equal quarterly installments over the period of one year and would be valued pursuant to a Black-Scholes calculation using the same assumptions we used for stock option expense calculations in our then most recently filed quarterly report on Form 10-O: and - Restricted stock awards would vest in equal quarterly installments over the period of one year and would be valued at their fair market value on the date of grant. - No additional cash payments per regular Board or committee meeting attended, regardless of the actual number of meetings held.
+- The annual cash retainer for membership on the Board was increased to \$40,000, which may, at the election of each director, be paid in cash or equity (in the form of non-qualified stock options and/or restricted stock awards) and all per-meeting fees were eliminated. - o Non-qualified stock options would vest in equal quarterly installments over the period of one year and would be valued pursuant to a Black-Scholes calculation using the same assumptions we used for stock option expense calculations in our then most recently filed quarterly report on Form 10-Q; and - o Restricted stock awards would vest in equal quarterly installments over the period of one year and would be valued at their fair market value on the date of grant.